LLNL/sundials/doc/shared/sunadaptcontroller/SUNAdaptController_Description.rst

       retval = SUNAdaptController_SetErrorBias(C, 1.2);

-.. c:function:: int SUNAdaptController_Update(SUNAdaptController C, sunrealtype h, sunrealtype dsm)
+.. c:function:: int SUNAdaptController_UpdateH(SUNAdaptController C, sunrealtype h, sunrealtype dsm)

-   Notifies the controller of a successful time step of size *h* and with temporal error estimate *dsm*.
-This is typically used for controllers that store a history of either step sizes or error estimates for performing the estimation process.
+   Notifies a controller of type SUN_ADAPTCONTROLLER_H that a successful time step was taken with stepsize *h* and local error factor *dsm*, indicating that these can be saved for subsequent controller functions.
+This is typically relevant for controllers that store a history of either step sizes or error estimates for performing the estimation process.

    :param C:  the :c:type:`SUNAdaptController` object.
    :param h:  the successful step size.